seeisol/seeisol/README.md

 ## Hi there, I'm Prince 👋

 ### 💻 About Me
-- 🔭 I’m currently working on **[your current project/role]**
+- 🔭 I’m currently working on building UI that will allow me to connect to PostgreSQL DB, analyze data and visually display data on the map.
-- 🌱 Learning **Python**
+- 🌱 Learning Python & JavaScript
-- 👯 Looking to collaborate on **open-source/community projects**
+- 👯 Looking to collaborate on open-source/community projects
-- 💬 Ask me about **Data Management**
+- 💬 Ask me about Data Management
-- ⚡ Fun fact: **Learning programming languages is fun, but it won't help if I cannot communicate with humans hence the reason I am learing Afrikaans and French (hopefully Arabic, Portuguese and Russian to follow soon)**
+- ⚡ Fun fact: Learning programming languages is fun, but it won't help if I cannot communicate with humans hence the reason I am learing Afrikaans and French (hopefully Arabic, Portuguese and Russian to follow soon)

 ---